 Jun 15, 2020

 Here at Holdfolio, it is common for us to receive similar questions from new investors.
-This interview was conducted with one of our investors in early 2018.
-What kinds of questions did you have for HF during the brief introduction call?
-The ones mostly found in the FAQs.
-The call mostly was getting to gain a better understanding of how they operate.
+This interview was conducted with one of our investors.
+What kinds of questions did you have for Holdfolio during the brief introduction call?
+The call mostly was getting to gain a better understanding of how Holdfolio operates.
 What is the minimum investment?
 It can vary depending upon the specific investment opportunity but is typically $20,000.
-Why did you choose HF?
-It is a passive approach and their returns are attractive.
+Why did you choose Holdfolio?
+It is a passive approach and the returns are attractive.
 I'm not looking to spend time managing the investment and didn't want the liability and potential headache that comes with owning real estate myself.
-What were the steps and processes to invest with HF?
-Simple.
-After deciding on investment it was a 3-step process completed online to invest.
-Simply clicked through the “Ready to Invest” button.
-After signing the investment agreement you are able to fund your investment.
-You can initiate a wire transfer or mail a check to be deposited into our secure escrow account.
-How much time do you apply to managing your investment with HF?
+What were the steps and processes to invest with Holdfolio?
+It was pretty simple.
+I went through a 3-step process online to invest.
+After signing the investment agreement I was able to fund my investment.
+I had the option of sending a wire or mailing a check which was deposited to Holdfolio's escrow account.
+How much time do you spend managing your investment with Holdfolio?
 I log on to my dashboard every so often to check the status of investments.
 Everything is updated quarterly.
 I was get email updates and distribution details so it's really nice.

 Nov 13, 2017